-Hours: 3 classroom + 0 lab/studio Prerequisite(s): Sophomore standing or consent of instructor.
-Taught: Spring only-even yrs
+Prerequisite(s): Sophomore standing or consent of instructor.

 Selective consideration from among broad range of themes in the cultural geography of Asia, such as environmental sustainability, political processes, urbanization, religion, nationalism, recreation, and domestic habitation.
 May be repeated once for credit when topics vary.